DeadmanXXXII/SQL/README.md

 # SQL
 SQL CLI commands

-Certainly!
 Here’s an extensive list of SQL commands and techniques, including commands for various SQL dialects and advanced operations.

 ### **1. SQL Basics**